Fears for police safety after catastrophic data breach in Northern Ireland

-Fears for police officers safety after catastrophic data breach in Northern Ireland
+Fears for police officers’ safety after catastrophic data breach in Northern Ireland

 The breach reportedly involved the personal data of everyone within the PSNI, including chief constable Simon Byrne